Highlights: G7 finance officials gather in UK

 CHRISTINE LAGARDE, IMF MANAGING DIRECTOR

-"I'm looking forward to an excellent G7 meeting with discussion on recovery and moving from a 3 speed recovery to a full-speed recovery."
+"I'm looking forward to an excellent G7 meeting with discussion on recovery and moving from a 3 speed recovery to a 4 speed recovery."

 "There are no taboo subjects as we are in an informal setting."